 The actor acknowledged that there is a risk associated with eating raw food, comparing it to eating sushi.
 "I just happen to like eating sushi-style organs," she explained.
 Huh.

 The thing is, while cultures around the world have been eating different forms of raw meat for thousands of years, Montag's claims about her new menu have raised questions about the legitimacy—and safety—of the "carnivore diet" for those trying to conceive.

-“Women who are struggling to get pregnant are sometimes a vulnerable population who look to celebrities to add evidence to these unsafe practices, which may [encourage them to] try them at home,” said Dr. Jenna Turocy, a fertility specialist at the Columbia University Fertility Center.
-“Unfortunately, there are risks involved.”
+"Women who are struggling to get pregnant are sometimes a vulnerable population who look to celebrities to add evidence to these unsafe practices, which may [encourage] try them at home," said Dr. Jenna Turocy, a fertility specialist at the Columbia University Fertility Center.
+"Unfortunately, there are risks involved."

 Turocy gave us the lowdown on Montag's unconventional diet, including the science—or lack thereof—behind it.